Fungi Are The Deadliest Agricultural Pest That You Don’t See

 As with all living things, fungi perform a series of chemical reactions that sustain life (i.e. metabolism), the process of which converts nutrients gathered into metabolites.
 Sometimes these are necessary for the organism’s survival, such as essential amino acids, and are known as primary metabolites.
 Conversely, secondary metabolites are products which are not directly responsible for an organism’s survival but provides benefit nonetheless, such as antibacterial agents.

 Fungi are able to produce these so-called mycotoxins as a secondary metabolite that confers a wide range of detrimental effects – under the umbrella term mycotoxicosis – to all kinds of animals, how wonderful!
-These range from the deadly amatoxins produced by the death caps to the less deadly psilocybin of ‘magic’ mushrooms.
+These range from the deadly amatoxins produced by the death caps to the much less deadly psilocybin of ‘magic’ mushrooms.

 Some examples of well-studied mycotoxins include Aflatoxin, Ochratoxin, Patulin and Trichothecene, small molecules that are produced by filamentous fungi i.e. ‘mold’ commonly found growing on food sources.
 Thought to indirectly aid in the proliferation of fungal spores, research on these compounds only really began in the 1960s after they were associated with the Turkey X disease1.
 Around 450 different mycotoxins have been discovered, causing disease in animals and plants, as well as humans2.